 4.4 Removal of inappropriate trees

-Trees that no longer serve a function in the landscape or which are too expensive to maintain or which are beyond redemption by selective pruning or those which are hazardous may need to be removed.
+Trees that no longer serve a function in the landscape or which are too expensive to maintain or which are beyond redemption by selective pruning or which are hazardous may need to be removed.
 All things die and street trees tend to deteriorate more quickly than trees growing in more ideal environments.
 Whilst this option appears to be unpopular with many people there is no escaping its inevitability.
 Trees have the wonderful advantage of being a relatively easily renewed asset.
 It is possible and indeed necessary to start again.
 It is, however, necessary to define what constitutes a tree that is beyond redemption!

 Any removal option considered by the electricity supply authority requires consent and consultation with the local council.
 Advertising the intent to remove trees to the public and the reasons for doing so are also important.
 Depending on the constraints in the landscape it may be decided not to replant.
-The trees in question may be adjacent to a park or a school with well established large trees and so it may be unnecessary to put new trees into the street.
+The trees in question may be adjacent to a park or a school with well-established large trees and so it may be unnecessary to put new trees into the street.

 4.5 Power supply options

 Many people say “Put the wires underground.”
-In new sub-divisions this is the usual option with the additional cost borne by the developer.
+In new sub-divisions, this is the usual option with the additional cost borne by the developer.
 However, where existing overhead wires occur the cost of placing those services underground is approximately five to ten times more expensive than conventional overhead wiring.
 The reality of undergrounding in an established residential area is that trenches would be dug on both sides of the street, across roads and into private properties (ie. through driveways, footpaths, tree roots, other services etc).
 Considering the number of pre-existing underground services, locating new ones may be a problem in some areas.
 In 1993, the then Prospect Electricity estimated that it would cost $1.96 billion to convert their 300,000 domestic customers to full undergrounding of existing overhead systems (Anon, 1993b).
 This could only have been achieved by doubling consumer’s electricity bills for the next ten years and so it was not a viable option.
 In a few instances where the cost can be justified, poles and wires may be relocated to avoid trees.
 Improving technologies such as directional boring may see the undergrounding of powerlines becoming more cost-effective.

-In a policy statement by Sydney Electricity in 1993 it was stated that it was pursuing a programme of converting overhead 11kV (high voltage or HV) to underground in instances where reliability of supply is in doubt particularly where four or more tree failures occur annually and where the recurrent costs for repairing storm damage are high.
-Where undergrounding is required by a local council in the broad community interest such as around foreshores, historic areas and similar then it is done on a 50/50 cost share basis with the council.
+In a policy statement by Sydney Electricity in 1993 it was stated that it was pursuing a programme of converting overhead 11kV (high voltage or HV) to underground in instances where the reliability of supply is in doubt particularly where four or more tree failures occur annually and where the recurrent costs for repairing storm damage are high.
+Where undergrounding is required by a local council in the broad community interest such as around foreshores, historic areas and similar then it is done on a 50/50 cost-share basis with the council.
 At that time almost 62% (4709km) of the existing high voltage mains have been undergrounded.
 All new HV construction in urban areas will also be undergrounded.

 4.6 Co-operation between electricity supply authorities and local councils